Anti Inflammatory Foods

 - fruits such as berries, cherries, and citrus

-- Whole grain foods in their natural state such as brown rice, wheat berry, quinoa, buckwheat and millet.
+- Whole grain foods in their natural state include brown rice, wheat berries, quinoa, buckwheat, and millet.

-There are several anti inflammatory meal plans, but, the Mediterranean style of eating has been around since ancient times and includes a variety of food groups.
-It is mostly plant-based with the focus on fruits and vegetables, whole grains, nuts, olives, fatty fish but can also include some animal products.
-However, it can be vegetarian or even modified to be vegan also.
+There are several anti-inflammatory meal plans, but the Mediterranean eating style has existed since ancient times and includes a variety of food groups.
+It is mainly plant-based, focusing on fruits and vegetables, whole grains, nuts, olives, and fatty fish, but it can also include some animal products.
+It can be vegetarian or even modified to be vegan.

-The Mediterranean diet has also had years of research showing it’s benefits to reducing chronic disease.
-I love the Oldways Cultural Food Tradtions’ “Your Guide to the Mediterranean Diet.
-Make Each Day Mediterranean”.
+Years of research have also shown that the Mediterranean diet is beneficial for reducing chronic disease.
+I love Oldways Cultural Food Traditions “Your Guide to the Mediterranean Diet.
+Make Each Day Mediterranean“.

-The idea of taking concepts of the Mediterranean diet and making it more regional is something that I also envisioned.
-That is why I created the Appalachian Pyramid and put together ways how to localize it.
-I call this way of eating Mediterranean Diet Appalachian Style.
+I envisioned taking concepts of the Mediterranean diet and making it more regional.
+That is why I created the Appalachian Pyramid and devised ways to localize it.
+I call this way of eating the Mediterranean Diet Appalachian Style.

-You can find out more about the Mediterranean Diet Appalachian Style in the blog post below.
+You can learn more about the Mediterranean Diet Appalachian Style in the blog post below.

 - Strawberries